The Complete Uk lawn glossary

 Robbie's Take

 Do a test run on a hard surface where you can sweep up and weigh what came out.
-Work out your coverage rate before you go on the lawn.
 Takes ten minutes and saves you from expensive mistakes.

 Chlorosis